naturalis/puppet-linnaeusng/README.md

 puppet-linnaeusng
 ===================

-Puppet modules for deployment of Linnaeus_ng software
+Puppet modules for deployment of Linnaeus_ng software and seperate class for loadbalancer with configuration tuned for linnaeus.

 General remarks
 -------------